 This blog post is very special and dear to me because it involves one of my most favorite things: pastries.
 I decided one weekend when I had nothing else to do that I was going to go around to cafés and bakeries around Sevilla to try/retry some delicious treats for science and for my blog.
 I want to share with everyone the beauty of the pastry here in Sevilla, and give some addresses for anyone who’s thinking about visiting Sevilla, but doesn’t really know where to go to fix that hankering for chocolate or just stop and relax with a café con leche.
 In fact, I think every city should have this kind of list!
 When I go to a city I’m always wondering where the best pastries are.
 Sevilla edition is right here, people.
-Sit back, relax, and enjoy the food porn.
+Sit back, relax, and enjoy the pastries.

 Colette —San Eloy, 13

 First mention is this lovely cafe called Colette.
 I’m not sure if it’s a chain or not, but I have spotted another one across town.
 Either way, it has delicious French pastries, and they give you the perfect amount of tea.
 One qualm I have with cafes in Sevilla is the tiny amount of tea they give you.
 They have these itty bitty cups filled up halfway with water.
 No. That’s not even a cup of tea.
 That’s a sample.
 But here not only is it about one mug full of tea, but also yummy loose leaf instead of the Lipton baggie equivalent.
-Fair (late) warning: I am a tea snob and am very specific (although not too picky) with my tea.
+Fair warning: I am a tea snob and am very specific (although not too picky) with my tea.

-Pan y Piu–Calle cabeza del rey don Pedro,esquina calle Aguilas
+Pan y Piu—Calle cabeza del rey don Pedro, esquina calle Aguilas

-This here is a fan favorite among CIEE students, 1. because it’s nice and close by and 2. because it’s run by two very attractive French men.
-Who speak better Spanish than me (who doesn’t speak better Spanish than me?).
+This here is a fan favorite among CIEE students, 1. because it’s nice and close by and 2. because it’s run by three very attractive men, who speak better Spanish than me (who doesn’t speak better Spanish than me?).
 They have freshly squeezed orange juice, and the widest array of pastries, sweets, breads, pizzas… anything you can put in an oven, they have it.
 It’s the perfect stop between classes, the perfect lunch, the perfect any time snack.
 I always try something different when I’m in there and I’m bound and determined to try all the sweets before I go.
 This is a problem for my wallet and my weight, but definitely no problem for my will power.

 El Horno de Abuelo (right down the street from Pan y Piu because I can’t find an address)